Is Google Analytics 4 Worth It? The Pros and Cons

 GA4 and Privacy: A Double-Edged Sword

 Rising consumer expectations and changing industry regulations have set higher standards for user privacy and data protection.
-This has led many businesses to revisit how they are managing data in their Google Analytics accounts.

 Benefits of GA4’s Privacy ApproachLimitations of GA4’s Privacy Approach